rand3289/FiberGrid/readme.md

 Take the other half of the fibers, make a bunch out of them and insert it into a hole in the second canister.
 Insert a flashlight in a hole on the other side or wire up some LEDs and put them inside of the canister.
 Put a reflector (aluminum foil?) behind LEDs for better efficiency.
 Put something to disperse light in front of LEDs.
 For example a slice of plastic from a milk jug.
 Alternatively LEDs can be placed within individual sensors.

+### How the software works
+There are two parts to FiberGrid software.
+FiberCal is a calibration program that finds centers and bounds of the fibers in the camera's visual field and saves them to a C++ header file (fiberinit.h).
+Second is the FiberGrid "driver".
+It includes the header file during compilation and provides a simple API for reading your sensors.
+Both programs rely on OpenCV library to read sensor values from the bundle of optic fibers.
+Driver and calibration software were separated for two reasons.
+Detecting fibers can be done more accurately with human interaction.
+You have an ability to change threshold, fiber size and add or remove fibers manually by clicking.
+The location of the fibers should never change if you have made the hardware device properly.
+The second reason is portability.
+The driver could probably be written in 50 lines of python code or re-written in C++ without using OpenCV or written in Basic or in javascript pulling an image from a web cam and the calibration utility does not need to change.

+Git clone.
+Change to the directory and type make.
+Build the hardware and connect it to your computer.
+Run fc (fiberCal) and generate fiberinit.h by pressing "s".
+Play with fc sliders to get the best fiber detection (green squares around fibers).
+Add fiberinit.h, fibergrid.h and fibergrid.cpp to your project or run ft (fibertest.cpp).
+Use FiberGrid::read() or FiberGrid::readNormalized() to get sensor values!
+Run your project to see the sensor values on a debug screen.
+Comment out FIBERGRID_DEBUG to disable driver debug screen.

 ### How the sensors work
 You can make a myriad of sensors for use with fibergrid.
 Fibers can be used as compound eyes as-is.
 Sensors can be 3D printed.
 Made from cardboard or drinking straws and chewing gum :)  Try placing one fiber from the emitter (the canister with LEDs) and another fiber from the camera into each side of a hollow cofee stirrer (straw) or fiber cladding.
 While watching the cam on the screen, push the fibers in and out or bend the junction.
 Notice how the brightness of one dot on the screen changes.
 You've just made your first sensor.